rekesec/rekesec.github.io/content/posts/WormGPT.md

 {{< /gallery >}}

 On July 15, 2023, **LastMalware** announced that one of his team members expressed interest in acquiring the project.
-The question now arises: did he transfer the project to that teammate?

 {{< figure link="/posts/images/WormGPT/WormGPTTransferPlan.png" caption="WormGPT selling plan." camption-effect="fade">}}

+## The question now arises: did he transfer the project to that teammate, or did he declare the end of the project and continue with it in the shadows?

 ---